 What is Ruby on Rails?

 Ruby on Rails (also known as RoR or simply “Rails”) is an open-source framework designed for developing back-end websites.
 What does it mean?
-The back-end is responsible for receiving information from users, storing it, and processing it – in other words, taking care of the data of users, who can, thanks to it, log in and buy perform all the activities that make sense of online stores.
+The backend is responsible for receiving information from users, storing it, and processing it – in other words, taking care of the data of users, who can, thanks to it, log in and perform all the activities that make sense of online stores.

 Rails have an essential advantage that all business owners will undoubtedly appreciate – it is designed for the fast development of websites.
 The ability to use plug-ins, which instantly extend applications with various features, as well as the convention over configuration rule, which involves bringing the necessary configuration to a minimum by replacing it with ready-made recommended templates – eliminates any delays in design.
-Websites and applications developed in RoR have a similar structure so that any committed Ruby specialist will be able to adapt and easily make any changes or improvements quickly.
+Websites and applications developed in RoR have a similar structure so that any committed Ruby specialist can adapt and easily make any changes or improvements quickly.

-A wide ecosystem
+A wide ecosystem of Ruby Gems

 A great advantage of Ruby on Rails is the developed community of active developers who share their solutions and make them available as gems.
-If you face a problem, you can always count on the experience of other RoR experts, who not only create downloadable solutions but also offer a support network so that all ideas can be implemented.
+If you face a problem, you can always count on the experience of other RoR experts, who create downloadable solutions and offer a support network so that all ideas can be implemented.
 For entrepreneurs, the existence of such an expansive community of developers is also beneficial, as it makes it possible to create high-quality products with a smaller team.

 Although shopping online and giving out your data is nothing new and increasingly less threatening – fraud, kidnapping of customer databases, or loss of ghost ads still happen and strike fear into the minds of business owners.